Kimxons/Mysite/README.md

 # Mysite
-Tutorials code for Django Series on https://meshackkimwele.allmybusiness.ch/category/learn-django-for-web-development/
+Tutorials code for Django Series on https://meshackkimwele.allmybusiness.ch/ Check out the full post, and follow the simple steps to get going.
+Happy coding!